Updated on March 13, 2019 at 9:42 a.m ET.

 Of course, a demand for action does not often make for prudent decisions when it comes to harm reduction.
 Drills cover administrator and school-district liability, and they may make parents feel better knowing that their kids are in a school that’s taking decisive action.
 But what are the longer-term effects on the children’s health and development?

 Studies of whether active-shooter drills actually prevent harm are all but impossible.
 Case studies are difficult to parse.
 In Parkland, for example, the site of the recent shooting, Marjory Stoneman Douglas High School, had an active-shooter drill just last month.
-The shooter had been through such drills.
-Purposely countering them may have been a reason that, as he was beginning his rampage, the shooter pulled a fire alarm.
+The suspect had been through such drills, and may have used them to his advantage.*

 In any case, preparedness drills always change the baseline level of risk that people perceive.
 This heightening can manifest as stress and anxiety, not to mention changing the way kids understand how people treat one another—to even consider violence an option, not in some abstract way.